 Gen. Scott: “I will not resign.”

 The General states that he will take this to the people and let them decide.
 The President responds that he will be holding a press conference tomorrow to which he will publicly announce his call for the resignation of the members involved in the coup plan based on the reason of their differences over the treaty.
-The General responds that without proof he could never dare to say otherwise, to which the President responds “I will fight you.”
+The General responds that without proof he could never dare to say otherwise.

 Fortunately, the very beginning of the press conference is put on pause and the President is briefed that the evidence they thought they lost in the plane crash has been recovered.
 It is a signed testimonial from an Admiral about the coup plot to which he was offered to join but had bowed out.
 This was the hard evidence they needed.
 The President asks for copies to be sent to the four military members involved in the coup plot so as to push for their resignations.